datamapio/story/cheatsheet/r_cheatsheet.md

 df$column <- trim(df$column)
 ```

-###Removing comma in numbers and transform all characters to numbers (by column)
+###Removing the comma and transforming all characters to numbers (by column)
-Columns 3 to 9 are currently in the form "1,929".
+Entries in columns 3 to 9 are currently in the form "1,929" as characters.
 We want to remove the "," and make them numeric.
 ```
 x <- ext[, c(3:9)]